Sakiskid/Weather-Dashboard/README.md

 - More experience with css and css grid in lieu of Bootstrap
 - Creating templates using an initializeElementTemplates() function, clone(), and remove()
 - Ended up putting addNewLocation() call into the getCoordsUsingWeatherQuery() function.
 I had to wait until ajax was done loading before calling the new location, otherwise it would return undefined.
 Really weird issue that took me a long time to figure out
+- Formatting and layout of stylesheet
+- Single line if statements dont need squigly brackets